Witaliy76/Yoradio_RGB_Panel/readme_english.md

 - Russian font: replace `.pio/libdeps/<env>/GFX Library for Arduino/src/font/glcdfont.h` with the file from `fonts/glcdfont.h` (where `<env>` is the PlatformIO environment).

-- High bitrate radio stability: replace IDF libs with prebuilt ones from `library!/esp32s3_5.4/`:
+- High bitrate radio stability: replace IDF libs with prebuilt ones from `library!/esp32s3_5.5_stable/`:
   - `libesp_netif.a`
   - `liblwip.a`
   - Copy to (Windows): `%USERPROFILE%\.platformio\packages\framework-arduinoespressif32-libs\esp32s3\lib\`
-  - Supported: ESP‑IDF 5.4 / 5.5.
+  - Version: ESP-IDF 5.5 (stable, commit 07e9bf4970).
 Restart PlatformIO and rebuild after replacing.

 - First boot / after erase flash: screen can stay black for ~60 seconds (FS init).
 This is normal — just wait.

 - How to work with the project: follow the original `e2002/yoradio` docs and examples.